Leg day, am I right?

 “Dynamic warm-ups like a few basic sun salutations and cat/cow are great as are more static holds in downdog, seated forward folds, and poses like triangle & pyramid.”

-Tips to walk normal after leg day (and prevent or alleviate DOMS)
+Tips to walk normal after leg day (and prevent or alleviate severe DOMS)

 So now that you understand a little bit of the science behind leg soreness, you know that it’s totally normal!